- Some rely on fetching file information.

 - Open your desired JS+HTML application in a (preferably separate) browser window

-- Input window title text into code (you can guess where it goes by a comment saying "window title")
+- Enter window title text into code (you can guess where it goes by a comment saying "window title")

-- Input "changing" files location into code (if you are working on game, it's probably the main .js file)
+- Enter "changing" file's location into code (if you are working on game, it's probably the main .js file)

 - Run the script (F5 if you are using the customized SciTE that comes with AutoIt)